adeynes/pocketmine-tutorial/pages/main-class.md

 That's it.
 PocketMine will load this just fine; Slogan is now a fully valid plugin.
 Except it doesn't do anything.

 ## `onLoad()` and `onEnable()`
 As discussed above, `onLoad()` is run when your plugin is loaded, and `onEnable()` when it is enabled.
 All plugins are loaded by PocketMine before any of them get enabled.
-For most purposes, you'll want to put startup code in `onEnable()`.
+For most purposes, you'll want to put startup code in `onEnable()` rather than `onLoad()`.
 Let's edit `Slogan.php` and display a message in the console when Slogan enables.

 ```php
 <?php